flux-framework/rfc/spec_21.rst

 -  There SHALL be one initial state and one final state.

--  The job state machine SHALL NOT contain cycles, to avoid ambiguity in synchronization.

 -  All job state transitions SHALL be initiated by the job manager.

 -  A state SHALL exist for synchronization on job completion, such that